Tinmouth, Vermont: History

 Tinmouth was established in 1761 in a region that came to be known as the New Hampshire Grants.
 At the first U.S. census, the town had a population of 935.
 Tinmouth's population peaked in 1820, and for the next 150 years the town's population gradually declined, reaching its lowest (268) in 1970.
 The town reached a population of 567 at the 2000 census, the first time since the 1880 census that it was above 500.

 In early 2007 the citizens of Tinmouth undertook what turned into an "acrimonious" debate about switching from town meeting to the Australian ballot; two separate votes were held, both close, but ending in the decision to make the switch.
 The first vote was 97–95 in favor of the switch, the second was 112–104.

 Geography

 According to the United States Census Bureau, the town has a total area of 28.4 sqmi, of which 28.3 sqmi is land and 0.1 sqmi, or 0.42%, is water.

-According to one estimate, 40% of the town's land has been protected from development by conservation easements, which includes those held by the Vermont Land Trust and state land set aside in a to safeguard Tinmouth Channel; an additional 26% is acreage enlisted in the Vermont Land Use Tax program, which also limits development.
+According to one estimate, 40% of the town's land has been protected from development by conservation easements, which includes those held by the Vermont Land Trust and state land set aside in a to safeguard Tinmouth Channel, the Tinmouth Channel Wildlife Management Area; an additional 26% is acreage enlisted in the Vermont Land Use Tax program, which also limits development.